A year of further strategic progress with strong growth

-Based on the strong results achieved the Board is pleased to recommend a 7% increase in dividend for the year thus continuing our 30 year upward dividend growth trajectory.
+Based on the strong earnings growth achieved, the Board is pleased to recommend a 20% increase in dividend for the full year thus confidently continuing our 30-year upward dividend growth trajectory.

 Board and Governance

-I’d like to take this opportunity on behalf of shareholders and the Board to thank our executive team and all our 9,176 employees worldwide for their hard work and dedication in 2017, and offer them our encouragement and support for 2018.
+In closing, I’d like to take this opportunity on behalf of shareholders and the Board to thank our executive team and all our 8,700 employees worldwide for their hard work and dedication in 2018 and offer them our encouragement and support for 2019.